 Posted Date: 03-Sep-2011

 In this article I am going to explain you what are Haemorrhoids commonly known as Piles.
-I will explain how to prevent the occurence of Piles.
+I will explain prevent the occurence of Piles.
 Haemorrhoids or Piles cause agonising pain and much discomfort.
-Medical and if required surgical treatment should be taken without much delay to avoid complications and increase of discomforts.
+Medical and if required surgical should be taken without much delay to avoid complications and of discomforts.

 What are Haemorrhoids

 Haemorrhoids are commonly called piles.
 There are many blood vessels in and around the anus and also in the lower part of the rectum.
 When these normal blood vessels get swollen, they stretch and cause agonising pain and discomfort.
 The stretching of these blood vessels is frequent when there is increased pressure during defecation while straining to move the bowel.
 The other factors that may be responsible for stretching of the swollen blood vessels may be chronic constipation, diarrhoea, pregnancy and ageing.
 Thus piles can be defined as the swollen blood vessels that get stretched under increased pressure resulting in staining of blood droplets.
 Haemorrhoids are painful and can be classified into two types.